s4005236/wave/docs/DevOps/DEPENDENCY_MANAGEMENT.md

 When working in a team, it is most often needed, that every developer uses an agreed upon set of dependencies.
 This is to ensure, that bugs or problems within the code can be easily reproduced on every work station.
 Managing dependencies without any designated tools is very tidious and, talking about not-so-small projects, arguably impossible.

 Dependency management tools find a way to ease the handling of all external libraries needed in the development.
-They
+To decide, which of the many tools is the best for each project, often depends on the size and type of the project at hand.

 ## Development Setup